Prejudice (legal term)

+Etymology

+The origin of the word in its legal sense is prejūdicium, 'a preceding judgement or decision'.

 With prejudice and without prejudice

 Criminal law

 Depending on the country, a criminal proceeding which ends prematurely due to error, mistake, or misconduct may end as being dismissed with prejudice or without prejudice.

 If the case ends without prejudice, the accused in the case (the defendant) may be retried.
 If the case ends with prejudice, the effect on the defendant (for the purpose of punishment) is the equivalent of a finding of not guilty, and they cannot be retried.

 Some countries, however, allow the prosecution to appeal any acquittal.

 United States

 In the United States, if there is a mistrial, or the case is overturned on appeal, generally this is without prejudice and (in the case of a decision overturned on appeal) either all of the case is retried, or, if not all of the case is overturned, the parts that were overturned, such as a sentencing hearing, are retried.
 If the case is dismissed because of prosecutorial misconduct, it will typically be dismissed with prejudice, which means that the defendant cannot be retried.

 The Double Jeopardy Clause of the Fifth Amendment to the United States Constitution prohibits that "any person be subject for the same offence to be twice put in jeopardy of life or limb".
 Outside of mistrial or appeal, the rule for whether or not a case is dismissed with or without prejudice thus depends on what condition the case is in and whether "jeopardy" has attached to the case.
 If jeopardy is attached to a case, a dismissal or a resolution is "with prejudice" and the case can never be litigated again.
 In the case of a trial by jury, jeopardy attaches when the jury is empaneled, and a dismissal (for prosecutorial misconduct or harmful error) at that point must be with prejudice.
 In the case of a bench trial (trial by the judge only), jeopardy attaches when the first witness in the case is sworn.

 If a criminal case is brought to trial and the defendant is acquitted, jeopardy is attached to the case, and it can never be retried.
 If the defendant was convicted and his conviction is overturned, jeopardy is not attached because the defendant is considered to simply be in the same state they were before the case was tried.

 If a person is brought to trial where they are charged with a particular crime and is convicted of a lesser offense, the conviction for a lesser offense is an acquittal of any higher-level offense (for example, a conviction for second-degree murder is an acquittal of first-degree murder).
 If the conviction is later overturned, the maximum the defendant can be retried for is the crime to which they were convicted; any higher charge is acquitted and thus is with prejudice.